DTegano/NHL-Prediction-using-Machine-Learning/README.md

 ```
 <img src = "https://user-images.githubusercontent.com/39016197/88235330-e118fc00-cc37-11ea-95ab-b6ded30a78da.png" width = 510 height = 350>

 Finally, you can see that a high save % is usually found at the higher end of points per game (despite the negative correlation) and average win per game.
-I'll note that the linear regression fit line has a steeper slope for the save % values below the mean - which does *not* mean that winning with a lower save %, ov average, results in more points on average.
+I'll note that the linear regression fit line has a steeper slope for the save % values below the mean - which does *not* mean that winning with a lower save %, on average, results in more points on average.
 The regression line is simply a best fitting line based on the data - which can be skewed from the few outliers that we see in the plot.
 In fact, if we look back at the raw data, we'll see that a higher save % certainly results in more points:

 ```
 > sum(dt$Home_P[dt$Home_SV>mean(dt$Home_SV)])